 Over in Oklahoma they operate Open Books.
 Agency expenditures, payroll, funding, and tax credit information are all available on the site.
 In Oklahoma, the fiscal note (something else Hawaii doesn’t have) for the legislation creating Open Books estimated the site would cost $300,000-$400,000 for construction and $260,000 for maintenance and upgrades.
 However, the costs ended up being much less than projected as software was purchased for only $8,000 and the Web site was built by reallocating staff time at no extra cost.

 Another fine example is the South Carolina transparency site, which is also operated at no cost to the public.
 Annual summary spending, monthly detailed spending, procurement information, and state employee salaries are all accessible.
 Monthly reports include travel, contractual services, and supplies.
 Additionally, the Texas Web site was also created with no additional cost to taxpayers.
 (The state comptroller, Susan Combs, was able to create the database utilizing existing personnel.)
 Here’s a LINK to a PDF with the basic steps of how they accomplished it, as well as contact information if you’d like to learn more.
 Perhaps most importantly, the Center for Fiscal Accountability in Washington, D.C. has found that ‘OMB Watch’ of the Office of Management and Budget (OMB) offers its software used in transparency sites for free.
 So cost is not a real factor.

 The Grassroot Institute believes it is past time for the state to allow those who pay the bills to see the checkbook.
 We call on all state and local government agencies to voluntarily make this information available to the public—now!

-Jamie Story was the president of the Grassroot Institute of Hawaii.
+Jamie Story is a former president of the Grassroot Institute of Hawaii.